 \subsubsection{Discovey}

-Dealing with localization ambiguity under only classical Convolution layers is difficult, the high responses are focus on the most discriminative part, therefore only a few instances are mined.
-As a consequence, we propose to integrate a Discovering module into the network to capture more context information and enforce the feature learning to learn complete object feature.
+Dealing with localization ambiguity under only classical convolution layers is difficult, in which the high responses are focus on the most discriminative part, therefore only a few instances are mined.
+As a consequence, we propose to integrate a Discovery module into the network to capture more context information and enforce the feature learning to learn complete object feature.
 That means this module could help us discover more important instances.
-Following \cite{wang2018non}, the general self-attention mechanism is defined as:
+Following \cite{wang2018non}, $u$ and $v$ denote input and output feature, $m$ and $n$ are corresponding spatial position index, the general self-attention mechanism is defined as:

-where $u$ and $v$ denote input and output feature, $m$ and $n$ are corresponding spatial position index .
 The output signal is normalized by $C(u_m) = \sum_{\forall n}f(u_m,u_n)$.
 Function $g(u_n)$ gives a representation of input signal $u_n$ at each position and all of them are aggregated into position $m$ with the similarity weights given by $f(u_m,u_n)={\varphi(u_m)^T\varphi(u_n)}$, which calculates the dot-product pixel affinity in an embedding space.
 Here, we take the inner-product to calculate the affinity between channels and integrate the similarity weights into Eq.13.

 where $\hat v_n$ is the original feature map.
 And the similarities are activated by Softmax.
 The final feature map is the weighted sum of the original feature map with normalized similarities.
-For the final feature map, because each part of it combines with other parts, more areas will be activated, part-domination could be improved.
+For the final feature map, because each pixel of it is generated by a weighted sum of all pixels, more areas will be activated, part-domination could be largely improved.
 The self-attention module structure is illustrated in Fig. \ref{fig:2}.
-Compared to other self-attention methods, our proposed self-attention method has two differences: Firstly, we implement self-attention module on instance-level, which can avoid instance level feature map mixing other information and save a lot of computation capacity.
+Compared to other self-attention methods, our proposed self-attention method has two differences: Firstly, we implement self-attention method on instance-level, which can avoid instance level feature map mixing other information and save a lot of computation capacity.
 Secondly, we cancel the residual connection to avoid changing the activation intensity.